87 results found

-LaMoury AT, Hietala H, Plaschke F, et al., 2021, Solar Wind Control of Magnetosheath Jet Formation and Propagation to the Magnetopause, Journal of Geophysical Research: Space Physics, ISSN: 2169-9380
+Vuorinen L, Hietala H, Plaschke F, et al., 2021, Magnetic field in magnetosheath jets: a statistical study of B-Z near the magnetopause, Journal of Geophysical Research: Space Physics, Vol: 126, ISSN: 2169-9380

 Desai RT, Freeman M, Eastwood J, et al., 2021, Interplanetary shock-induced magnetopause motion: Comparison between theory and global magnetohydrodynamic simulations, Geophysical Research Letters, Vol: 48, Pages: 1-11, ISSN: 0094-8276